 - daily check-ins asking the questions: What is my most important thing today?
 What am I forgetting?

-- create a today list every day with no more than 4 items in order to avoid overwhelm
+- create a today list every day with no more than four items to avoid overwhelm

 - chunking by time and task using a timer